 By now you’re well aware of the benefits of saving for your child’s education expenses in a 529 plan.
 But did you know that you can also use a 529 plan to save for yourself, no matter your age?

-If you plan on furthering your education, such as going back to get a masters degree or even getting a certificate, here’s what you need to know about using a 529 for yourself.
+If you plan on furthering your education, such as going back to get a masters degree or even getting a certificate (or want to prepare for future children), here’s what you need to know about using a 529 for yourself.

 The Benefits Of Using A 529 Plan